We ship worldwide.

 Mississippi-born Dent is exhaustive in his research, offering historical context, personal observations, and thorough technical advice for over 150 recipes found in the book.
 Among the breads, you will find Hopi piki—a thin corn batter cooked, layered, and rolled for a crispy, phyllo-like result—fry bread, sopaipillas, tortillas, and cornbread.
 Tamales, tacos, and enchilada recipes are present and plentiful.
 And, of course, there’s chile con carne, posole several ways, barbecue lamb, and arroz con pollo, among many others.

 An engaging work with equally hearty offerings for cookbook readers as well as for avid cooks looking for inspiration.
 Second color illustrations adorn the pages as well as aid in the step-by-step processes for many recipes.
-Ours is an eighth printing in Fine condition, save for a discrete remainder mark to the top edge, with a Near Fine dust jacket.
+Ours is first printing in Very Good Plus condition om a Very Good dust jacket.

 Shopping Cart